icdevsorg/ovs-fixed/readme.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-This library was incentivized by [ICDevs](https://ICDevs.org).
+This library was built by [ICDevs](https://ICDevs.org).
 If you use this library and gain value from it, please consider a [donation](https://icdevs.org/donations.html) to ICDevs.